deptagency-dar/dept-central-lib-client/src/components/Button/README.md

 | disabled    | boolean                                                                 | Disables the button if set to `true`.      | false         |
 | children    | ReactNode                                                               | Content to be displayed within the button. | -             |

-_Note: Other standard HTML button attributes can also be applied._

 ## Styling

 The button's appearance is determined by its color scheme and variant.
 You can further customize the button's style by modifying the CSS module.